For the pangolin

 Ground-dwelling pangolins are bipedal.
 They walk on their hind legs, which are flat and splaying, almost like an elephant’s, and hold their little hands timidly crossed in front of them.
 Pangolins are the only mammals with scales, which are made from chitin, like human fingernails.
 Their bodies are like flowers.
 They walk from termite-mound to termite-mound, slipping their long tongues into the nests to feed.
 Baby pangolins, too young to walk, ride along on their parents’ tails.
 Some tree pangolins use their tails to hang from branches while they strip away sections of bark, revealing the insects beneath.
 While up there, they coil and flex, scratching their own bellies; they’re clearly having fun.
 When threatened, pangolins roll into a ball.
 Their scaly backs are a good enough defence against their natural predators, things with long teeth and sharp claws.
 But they’re almost absurdly vulnerable to anything with opposable thumbs.
 When poachers find one, they can just pick up the living shuddering terrified ball of pangolin, and take it away to its death.

 Pangolins are beautiful.
 Some people, who suffer from trypophobia or some other made-up condition, find their patterns of overlapping scales disgusting.
-Once, I tried in anxious desperation to show a friend just how wonderful they were: pictures of gentle pangolins browsing through the savannah, joyful pangolins playing in a mudhole, baby pangolins hugging tight to a larger pangolin’s tail, newborn pangolins sleeping in angelic circles.
+Once, I tried to show a friend just how wonderful they were: pictures of gentle pangolins browsing through the savannah, joyful pangolins playing in a mudhole, baby pangolins hugging tight to a larger pangolin’s tail, newborn pangolins sleeping in angelic circles.
 Get rid of it, she said, it’s horrible, I hope they go extinct.
 Otherness can be met with disgust, and this animal is bizarre beyond belief.
-But at the same time, it’s so hard not to see something speaking from its alien face.
+But I find it hard not to see something speaking from its alien face.
 The habitual expression of a pangolin is a kind of loveable, fretful worry.
-They look embarrassed, with their nervous hands, and their sorrowful eyes.
+They look embarrassed, with their nervous hands and their sorrowful eyes.
 Oh, they say, me?
 But that’s so kind of you.
 They are ravenous killers of ants and termites, eating up to seventy million of them a year, but in all their dealings with anything else, they are marvellously gentle.
 Stooped, questing, humble, and hopeful, they browse over the strangeness of the earth.
 An unassuming dignity.
 They show another face of nature, not constant pointless struggle, but not hokey mystical balance either.
-If a creature can make itself safe from the terrors of the world under its overlapping scales, then nature can produce something rare and weird, infinitely variegated, utterly wonderful, and impossibly kind.
+If a creature can make itself safe from the terrors of the world under its overlapping scales, then nature can produce something rare and weird, infinitely variegated, utterly wonderful, and instinctively kind.

-The anthropologist Mary Douglas’s book Purity and Danger is a crucial text – not least when it comes to understanding our own contemporary political neuroses – but what I love most of all is its treatment of the pangolin cult among the Lele of the Democratic Republic of the Congo.
+The anthropologist Mary Douglas’s book Purity and Danger is a crucial text – not least when it comes to understanding our own contemporary political neuroses – but what I love most of all is its description of the pangolin cult among the Lele of the Democratic Republic of the Congo.
 Like many people, the Lele distinguish between ritually pure animals, which can be eaten, and ritually impure animals, which can not.
 But the pangolin is a conundrum.
-It resists the prisons of thought, by the sheer virtue of its weirdness.
+Its sheer weirdness resists the prisons of thought.
 ‘It is scaly like a fish, but it climbs trees.
 It is more like an egg-laying lizard than a mammal, yet it suckles its young.’
 And its young are born singly, like human children, rather than in litters.
 Other animals are teeming and fecund, but this creature is slow, thoughtful, and still.
 The pangolin is a moment of calm in the chaos of wild nature, and while chaos can be moulded into order, the pangolin continues under its own peaceful laws, and refuses to submit to any other.
 As Douglas writes, they embody ‘the limitation on human contemplation of existence.’
 They are the unapproachable equals of ourselves.

 Emmanuel Levinas describes God as an ‘infinite Other,’ something unfathomably distant from ourselves, something which we can never hope to grasp conceptually.
 But that infinity is not unreachable; it exists whenever one living being looks at the defencelessness of another.
 Once, a long time ago, I was asked if I could ever be an ethical vegan.
 I said no: animals are not ethical subjects, and ethical gestures are only meaningful between ethical subjects.
 The animal is on the perpetual outside.
 Now, I’m not so sure.
 I still eat meat: the poor cows, the poor sheep, the poor and wonderful octopuses.
 But now I think an ethical system that only has meaning within its sectioned-off field of the Same fails the most fundamental test, which is our duty to the other, a duty that doesn’t diminish as the other gets stranger and more distant, but intensifies.
 A truly ethical system would be that which gives us a duty to those who are not ethical subjects – not despite their otherness, but because of it.

 God is the suffering other, the infinitely distant suffering other.
-Somewhere beyond the endlessness of the meanings of the world, there is an image.
+Somewhere beyond the meanings of the world, there is an image.
 A quiet, unassuming pangolin, nailed to a wooden cross.

 If the pangolins were wiped out tomorrow, we wouldn’t even notice, and this is why they must be saved.
 I would love to see a pangolin in the wild, but even more than that, I would love to simply exist in a world that can contain them, a world where the pangolins are safe, happy, distant, and unseen.
 Today is World Pangolin Day.
 It doesn’t mean much to the pangolins, who are far beyond all such things, but it means a lot to me.
 For the love of God, and for the love of the pangolins, which means the same thing, their strangeness must not vanish.